 Possessing one of the most appealing tenor voices around, Tillman expands his folk-rock parameters on Fear Fun by nudging into pop territory with “I’m Writing A Novel;” plays it for laughs with the easy country lope of “Funtimes In Babylon”; and explains his reasons for decampment from Seattle to L.A. in the dreamy soundscape of “Nancy From Now On” and his name change on the ebullient “Everyman Needs A Companion.”

 Tillman says Father John Misty is a natural evolution.

 “The thing I keep hearing from people who have known me for awhile and have all the albums, is that this actually sounds like me,” he states.
 “There was always kind of this big disparity between the J. Tillman on album and Josh Tillman the dude, and that disparity did become really unsatisfying to answer for.”

 Although he’s admittedly exhausted — the Misty tour has kept an insane schedule that finds him performing another 32 dates after Toronto and swinging through Europe before Christmas — Tillman welcomes the change, especially being able to ham it up as front man in a way he says is closer to his natural personality.

 “If you saw the Fleet Foxes, my demeanour on stage — some of that bullshitting and telling jokes and not taking it all very seriously — it’s kind of like that to the 100th power on my show,” Tillman explains.

-“I find this style of performing really exhilarating — mostly because I don’t have to get into any alternate headspace or something in order to perform,” he explains.
+“I find this style of performing really exhilarating — mostly because I don’t have to get into any alternate headspace or something in order to perform.